lmas/thesis/thesis.typ

 == Applications and challenges

-Let's illustrate with a few example applications that are commonly used in the literature @chandola, @gupta:
+Lets illustrate with a few example applications that are commonly used in the literature @chandola, @gupta:

 - Network intrusion:
-	A network and it's local resources such as servers, data repositories and even users, can have it's traffic monitored to prevent the unauthorised use of or access to critical components such as private data or administrator users.
+	A network and its local resources such as servers, data repositories and even users, can have its traffic monitored to prevent the unauthorised use of or access to critical components such as private data or administrator users.
 	Common problems in this domain involves being able to handle the large amount of streaming data generated from, for example, data traffic that can cause